downthemall/downthemall-legacy/.github/ISSUE_TEMPLATE.md

-### Your DownThemAll! and Browser Version and Operating System
+### Your DownThemAll! and Browser Version and Language and Operating System

 ### Expected Behavior